Clarifai/examples/README.md

 # Clarifai Python SDK Examples

-This is a collection of examples for Clarifai-python.
+This is a collection of examples for the [clarifai-python](https://github.com/Clarifai/clarifai-python) SDK.
 Use these examples to learn Clarifai and build your own robust and scalable AI applications.

 Experience the power of Clarifai in building Computer Vision , Natual Language processsing , Generative AI applications.